When Cancer Isn’t Just a Bad April Fool’s Joke

 They had found cancer in my body.
 But they had found it.
 It had been found.
 I would never have to wonder if maybe they had missed it, and it was growing in hidden places inside my body.
 I don’t know why, but I had this weird peace, and that same peace that God had given me, he had given to my mom and to Phil.
 I looked around the hospital cafe and wondered if anyone else there had just learned they had cancer.
 Was anyone there facing death too?
 There were people from all over the world, all seeking healing and treatment for physical ailments.
 And I wanted to reach out and touch each of them, somehow transferring some of God’s peace from my heart through my limbs, out from my fingertips and into their own hearts.

-But instead I just washed my chocolate pastry down with some coffee and wondered how I was going to tell my family.
+But instead I just washed my chocolate pastry down with some hot coffee and wondered how I was going to tell my family.
 The timing was incredibly awkward, because after we drove home to Canton from Cleveland, our family had to prepare for my grandma’s calling hours that night.
 She had just passed away over the weekend.
-Everyone’s emotions were high.
+Everyone’s emotions were vulnerable.
 I didn’t want to burden them with my news.
 But everyone was in the same room.
 And they were all asking the same questions.

 “Did you get your pathology report?”
-“How did your doctor’s visit go?”
+“How did your hospital visit go?”
 “Did you get good news?”
 I shifted my eyes to Phil.
 He shifted his eyes to me.
 I shifted my eyes to my mom.
 And then the hard part began.

 Telling people I had cancer was the hardest part of my experience.
 But oddly, it at times was also the most gratifying.
-I’m not one to open up easily about how I really feel inside, or what God is doing in my heart.
+I’m not typically one to open up easily about how I really feel inside, or what God is doing in my heart.
 But I felt vulnerable, and wondered if I was going through this for a reason.
 And there was also the freakish peace that never left me through the course of my treatment and recovery.
 So, as my family and friends’ eyes welled up with tears, I was able to embrace them and comfort them saying, “I’m okay!
 I’m really okay.
 I promise.
 Don’t be sad.
 I don’t know what will happen, but it will be okay.”

 I think people thought I was putting on a brave face.
 But I am telling you, I have never seen a sick person healed, I’ve never seen the Red Sea parted, and I’ve never seen a person raised from the dead, but I did witness a miracle in my own heart when I had prayed all of those sleepless nights for peace from God, and then he gave it to me.
 And it didn’t stop there.
 As many cancer patients know, a lot of good can come from that dreaded diagnosis.
 Your priorities, which may have been lop-sided and careening out of control, begin to rearrange themselves as you realize what is important in life, and what isn’t.
 You’ve got cancer, sure.
 But in the meantime- there’s life!
 Life is meant to be enjoyed, not to be simply endured or grasped tightly with fear.
 Every day is a gift, and cancer was the reminder of the brevity of life and the urgency to seek higher things and enjoy simple pleasures.

 Not every day was joyful, though, and not every moment was filled with that divine peace.
 Lucy was learning to make funny noises and communicate her affection to me, and I dreaded the thought of maybe having to leave that behind.
 We didn’t know how progressive my cancer was, and while I was waiting for the results of my full body scan, one of the members of my paraganglioma support group passed away.
-And then, a day later, another woman’s life was taken by the tumors that had spread throughout her body.
+And then, a day later, another woman’s life was taken by the same tumors that had spread throughout her body.
 She was young like me.
 She had a little child, like me.
 And my heart ached so powerfully and deeply.
 And I battled fear.
 And I prayed to God.
 Oh, how we prayed to God.
 I read those Bible verses over and over again.
 “For God has not given us the spirit of fear, but of power, and of love, and of a sound mind.”
 (2 Timothy 1:7) “For I am the LORD your God who takes hold of your right hand and says to you, Do not fear; I will help you.”
 (Isaiah 41:13)